 I made a few fun decors with the candy melts, sprinkles and lollipop sticks from the gift set.
 The only thing extra you’ll need are lollipop molds (heart-shaped found here, ball-shaped found here).
 I also tied some ribbon wands just by using scrap ribbon and the lolly sticks.

 I tried out some new-to-me cake equipment, Wilton’s Tasty-Fill mini cake pans, which bakes cakes with a little fillable divot in the center.
 VERY CUTE, but it makes tender and fluffy cakes, like this recipe, prone to tear upon removal.
-I could see using these pans regularly with a sturdier crumb, such as pound cake.
-I recommend using these 4-inch springform pans if making this recipe.
+Perhaps these pans could be used regularly with a sturdier crumbed cake, such as pound cake.
+Instead, use these 4-inch springform pans if making this recipe.

 I also molded some little white candy bars with the candy melts.
 I ADORE how sweet and cute these little tablets turn out!
 You can find the molds here.